 With the Plum Card from American Express, you won’t necessarily “earn” any money, but it’ll help you save money.
-The 1.5 percent monthly discount you’ll receive could be considered automatically-redeemed cash back, but that’s still not as high a rate as what’s offered by the Spark Cash Plus.
+The unlimited 1.5 percent monthly discount you’ll receive on eligible charges you pay for within 10 days of your statement due date could be considered automatically redeemed cash back, but that’s still not as high a rate as what’s offered by the Spark Cash Plus.
 Plus, there’s no additional bonuses associated with the Plum Card that’ll boost your earning potential.

 Why should you get the Capital One Spark Cash Plus?

 Another great benefit associated with the Capital One Spark Cash Plus card is its annual bonus.
-As noted above, if you spend at least $200,000 per year with the card, you’ll be rewarded with a $200 cash bonus.
+As already noted, if you spend at least $150,000 per year with the card, you’ll be rewarded with a $150 cash bonus after your cardholder anniversary.
 Again, this is a bonus geared toward higher-spending businesses.
 Other Capital One Spark Cash Plus benefits include $0 fraud liability, extended warranty and protection, virtual card numbers, various basic travel perks (think: lost luggage and vehicle rentals, roadside assistance and travel assistance) and more.